-CRY believes in a world where all children and young people are able to fulfil their God-given potential.
+CRY is a Christian children's charity which believes in a world where all children and young people are able to fulfil their God-given potential.

-We work in 28 nations and with 33 partners, to meet the practical needs of the most vulnerable and marginalised children, to help them grow up in safety, and with the support and resources they need to survive and thrive.
+We work in 30+ nations to meet the practical, emotional and spiritual needs of the most vulnerable and marginalised children, to help them grow up in safety, and with the support and resources they need to survive and thrive.

-We do this through partnerships with local church partners, working with them to meet the needs of vulnerable children and young people, whatever those needs might be.
+We do this through partnerships with local NGO or church partners, working with them to meet the needs of vulnerable children and young people, whatever those needs might be.

 Our work falls into 5 key areas:

 We understand the importance of education in helping elevate people from poverty.
-We provide scholarships for some of the poorest children who could otherwise not attend school.
-We work with schools to help with building classrooms, providing furniture and text books, paying teachers and providing hot meals for students who can’t afford it.
+We work with schools to help with building classrooms, providing furniture and textbooks, paying teachers and providing hot meals for students who can’t afford it.
 We empower children and adults with life skills and practical skills such as cooking, sewing, music and motorbikes to improve their chances of finding employment and increasing their confidence.
-We help the most vulnerable get access to an education they would otherwise not receive.
+We enable the most vulnerable to get access to an education they would otherwise not receive.

-When children are homeless they often lack the physical and emotional support that they need to protect them from harm.
-We have a number of residential homes around the world that provide a place to sleep for the most at-need children, giving not just a bed but help with education and life skills, nutrition, and emotional care.
+When children are refugees they often lack the physical and emotional support needed to protect them from harm.
+We have a number of initiatives around the world that provide a place to rest, have food, receive clothing and play.
+These projects also support refugee children with educational opportunities, life skills and spiritual & emotional care.

 Our head office address is: